The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: The Adjoint Braid Arrangement

-\begin{cor} A functional on shards is $R$-semisimple if and only if it is constant on Steinmann $R$-equivalence classes of shards.
-In particular, a functional on shards is semisimple if and only if it is constant on Steinmann equivalence classes of shards \end{cor}
+\begin{cor} A functional on adjoint faces is $R$-semisimple if and only if it is constant on Steinmann $R$-equivalence classes of adjoint faces.
+In particular, a functional on adjoint faces is semisimple if and only if it is constant on Steinmann equivalence classes of adjoint faces \end{cor}

 In terms of finite differences of functionals across hyperplanes, which we study next, \autoref{cor} characterizes $R$-semisimple functionals as functionals whose value does not change across hyperplanes which are not $R$-semisimple.
 In particular, a semisimple functional is equivalently a functional whose value changes only across semisimple hyperplanes.